BBVA/apicheck/_posts/2020-05-08-save-navigation-sessions.md

 title:  "Saving navigation session"
 ---

 Some times you need to store a navigation session in a simple but standard format.
-[APICheck proxy](https://bbva.github.io/apicheck/tools/apicheck/apicheck-proxy) intercepts you navigation traffic and output in the console.
-Then you only need to redirect to file.
+[APICheck proxy](https://bbva.github.io/apicheck/tools/apicheck/apicheck-proxy) intercepts your navigation traffic and output it to the console.
+Then you only need to redirect to a file.
 <!--more-->

 ```bash